Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables: Introduction

+There are two different ways of resolving this tension.
+One possibility is restricting attention to applications and datasets where the DiD assumptions will likely hold.
+Empirical practice, particularly the reliance on tests for parallel trends, suggests this is not an uncommon solution.
+This process leads to well-understood inferential problems \citep{roth2022pretest,rambachan2023more} and more broadly contributes to publication bias (e.g., \citealp{andrews2019identification}).
+The alternative route is adopting methods that remain valid in environments where approaches based on DiD fail, which we focus on in this paper.

+Textbooks on panel data (e.g., \citealp{arellano2003panel,wooldridge2010econometric}) describe various models that substantially relax the DiD assumptions.
+These models can be estimated using the generalized method of moments (GMM), leading to estimators with well-understood statistical properties.
+At the same time, this process can be quite fragile and often requires multiple choices from the user (e.g., \citealp{blundell1998initial}).
+More importantly, each model leads to a different estimator -- a dramatic contrast with the simplicity and transparency of DiD.

-The synthetic control (SC) method, introduced in \cite{abadie2003} and \cite{Abadie2010}, quickly became one of the key tools for policy evaluation.\footnote{Some recent studies using this method include \citet{cavallo2013catastrophic,andersson2019carbon, mitze2020face,jones2022labor}.} The method exploits the information available before a specific policy (treatment) was adopted to calculate weights for units not exposed to the policy.
+In this paper, we argue that there is a single estimation strategy that delivers valid answers in a large class of panel data models, including those where the DiD approach fails.
+This strategy is based on adapting the Synthetic Control (SC) method \citep{abadie2003,Abadie2010} to panel data applications.
+The SC method exploits the information available before a specific policy (treatment) was adopted to calculate weights for units not exposed to the policy.
 These weights are then utilized to construct a counterfactual path for the exposed units.
 The key input for the SC method is a set of features -- functions of the available past information -- used to calculate the weights.
-This set commonly consists of levels of the pretreatment outcomes, and we refer to the resulting implementation as the SC estimator.